Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 Generated artificial voice in the form of audio output based on artificial pressure changes in a fluid simulation and vocal cord vibration.
 Simulated a two-dimensional GPU fluid with an integrated dynamic vocal tract, modifiable by an emotion target.

+---

 ## Classes

 There were a few gems in the curriculum that I really enjoyed.
+The time I spent in them assured me that I choose the right specialty when I first start pursuing the subfield of computer graphics in high school.

+### Graphics

-### Advanced Computer Graphics
+***Advanced Computer Graphics - CSCI 4530***

-  TODO
+Taught by Dr. Barb Cutler, this class was a deep dive into the theory and practice of computer graphics.
+We covered a smattering of topics from the physics simulation to ray tracing and global illumination.
+Her teaching was legendary.

+### Geometry

-### Fundamentals of Geometry
+***Fundamentals of Geometry - MATH 4120***

-  TODO
+This class was a Math department offering and required mathematical rigor that I didn't have and still don't have.
+However, I managed to sneak into the class and learn a lot about the underlying principles of differential geometry that I found elsewhere in my own field.

+---

 ## Clubs